 This 1080 hour program can be completed in 9 months.

-Class starts in January and August each year.
+Class starts in August each year.

 The August class can TABE test starting in April.

 Students sit for their WV Journetman Electrician's license upon completion.